Check out some great RC flying eBooks

 Cuban 8 aerobatic maneuver

-How to do it: Fly straight and level into wind and at point 'A', in the picture above, apply power and up elevator to enter a climb, as if starting an inside loop.
-Let the airplane go into its vertical climb and roll over onto its back at the top of the loop, point 'B'.
-Continue with the loop, but at point 'C' apply aileron to smoothly roll through 180 degrees, bringing the airplane right side up.
-Use elevator to maintain the 45 degree dive.
+How to fly it: Fly straight and level in to wind and at point 'A', in the picture above, apply full power and up elevator to initiate a climb, as if starting an inside loop.

-Continue the brief dive and level out at the altitude at which you entered the maneuver.
-As soon as you've leveled out, point 'D', begin a second loop and repeat the process of letting the airplane roll over onto its back, point 'E', before applying aileron at the start of the dive,, point 'F', to roll it through 180 degrees.
-Continue the 45 degree dive and start to recover at point 'G', to resume straight and level flying at your original altitude.
+As soon as you've levelled out, point 'D', increase power and begin a second loop and repeat the process of letting the airplane roll over on to its back, point 'E', before applying aileron at the start of the dive, point 'F', to roll through 180 degrees.

-To test your accuracy, successive Cuban 8s can be flown while trying to keep the cross-over point in the same place in the sky, and both loops equal size.
+To test your accuracy successive Cuban 8s can be flown while trying to keep the cross-over point in the same place in the sky, and both loops equal size.

 The Half Cuban 8: